Los Angeles International Airport

 Trade Snapshot

-Year-to-date, Los Angeles International Airport’s trade down -21.02 percent
+Year-to-date, Los Angeles International Airport’s trade up 1.85 percent

-On a year-to-date basis, trade at Los Angeles International Airport was valued at $9.99 billion, a decrease of -21.02 percent through January.
+On a year-to-date basis, trade at Los Angeles International Airport was valued at $31.04 billion, an increase of 1.85 percent through March.

 Los Angeles International Airport Month-by-Month View